2024–present Serbian anti-corruption protests: Prelude to 15. za 15 and "Students 2.0"

 On the same day, a group of 30 young people gathered and set up tents in front of the president's office in Pioneers Park, Belgrade, claiming to be "Students 2.0" who want to end the protests and continue studying; however, numerous sources identified the persons as either SNS members or affiliates.

-On 8 March, farmers in Bogatić blocked a street with tractors and clashed with the Žandarmerija unit, which tried to remove them.
-Soon after, they were allowed to stay, and even to enter the local Agricultural Fair with their tractors.
+On 8 March, farmers in Bogatić blocked a street with tractors and clashed with the Žandarmerija gendarmerie unit which tried to remove them.
+Soon after, they were allowed to stay and even given permission to enter the local Agricultural Fair with their tractors.
 During his official visit to Kovačica, president Vučić was booed by dozens of local citizens, to which he responded: "They love me, man, the people, you can see how much they love me, it's a marvel!
 In here, 500 people are waiting for me at 20 meter distance, and 50 of them like to whistle and blow their horns, well, what am I supposed to do?".

 In Smederevo, a large citizen's protest was organized, as well as a meeting of the SNS, simultaneously in the local Sports Center.
 Before the SNS gathering started, the police created a cordon around the Sports Center in order to prevent the gathered citizens from reaching the SNS meeting.
 The crowd then tore Vučić's poster from a nearby billboard.
 In Belgrade, thousands of students congregated to Republic Square, followed by farmers on tractors.

-On 9 March, commenting on the large protest scheduled for 15 March, president Vučić said that he expects the opposition to "organize great violence" at the rally in Belgrade, and that "everyone who participates in it will be arrested", and stated that it will "take 15 minutes, an hour or two, because the state will be able to behave like a state, and there is nothing to discuss about".
-"The introduction of a state of emergency is one of the options, depending on what will happen on the streets on 15 March.
-Vučić wants incidents to happen", MP of the Ecological Uprising, Aleksandar Jovanović Ćuta, told Vreme magazine.
+On 9 March, commenting on the large protest scheduled for 15 March, president Vučić said that he expects the opposition to "organize great violence" at the rally in Belgrade, and that "everyone who participates in it will be arrested", and stated that it will "take 15 minutes, an hour or two, because the state will be able to behave like a state; there is nothing to discuss".
+"The introduction of a state of emergency is one of the options, depending on what will happen on the streets on 15 March Vučić wants incidents to happen", MP of the Ecological Uprising, Aleksandar Jovanović Ćuta, told Vreme magazine.